ralacerda/ralacerda/README.md

 ### More about me

-- 🔭 I enjoy creating fast static website, with fast and interactive components.
+- 🔭 I enjoy creating static websites, with fast and interactive components
-- 🌱 I’m currently learning VueJS, Astro and how to improve my workflow with GitHub CI/CD tools.
+- 🌱 I’m currently learning VueJS, Astro and how to improve my workflow with GitHub CI/CD tools
-- 📌 I want to learn Nuxt, Jest and Vitest next.
+- 📌 I want to learn Nuxt, Jest and Vitest next
 - 👯 I’m looking to collaborate on VueJS and Astro projects, with code and docummentation

 ### Goals

-- 👨‍🎓 Learn new things and share that knowledge with others
+- 👨‍🎓 Learn new things and share that knowledge with others.
 - 🌐 Develop acessible, fast and helpful websites
 - 👨‍💻 Contribute and help mantain Open Source and Free software